tcmyths/tcmyths/docs/_refs/ten-myths-about-technical-writing.md

 * Paper structure is rigid; in particular, the first section is Introduction, the last section is Conclusion(s)<br />&nbsp;&nbsp;&nbsp;&nbsp;in [Paper structure is rigid]({{ site.mybaseurl }}/myths/paper-structure-is-rigid)
 * IOKTUAP (i.e., It's OK To Use Abbreviations Profusely)<br />&nbsp;&nbsp;&nbsp;&nbsp;in [Abbreviations can be used frequently]({{ site.mybaseurl }}/myths/abbreviations-can-be-used-frequently)
 * Sentences should be kept short<br />&nbsp;&nbsp;&nbsp;&nbsp;in [Sentences should be kept short]({{ site.mybaseurl }}/myths/sentences-should-be-kept-short)

+## Remarks

+This reference is listed as a list of technical-writing myths, but the conten seems to refer more to academic writing or technical article writing.

 ## Source